BryanV245/foreverdash/devlog.md

+### 2024-11-28 - credits
+* to alkakrab for the music
+* chatGPT for the square and triangle

 ### 2024-11-23 - 3 hr: Spike randomization, secondary spike generation
 * Procedural spike generation is now implemented.
   * Spikes are now dynamically incremented as the player progresses.